School Goal Two

 - Learning involves recognizing that some knowledge is sacred and only shared with permission and/or in certain situations.

-- Expand our course offerings and learning opportunities to reflect more land based learning, Indigenous content and ways of knowing throughout the curriculum (Example – Specialized Science 12, Take a Hike program);
+- Expand course offerings to include more land-based learning, Indigenous content and ways of knowing throughout the curriculum - for example, Science 10, Specialized Science 12, Take a Hike program;

-- Providing transportation and food support for Indigenous families to remove barriers for students;
+- Providing transportation and food supports to for Indigenous families to reduce barriers for Indigenous families and ensure all students can fully participate in learning;

-- Introducing Indigenous Leadership Group at Saanichton campus to strengthen student voice, involvement, advocacy and stewardship at ILC;
+- Launching an Indigenous Leadership Group at Saanichton campus to strengthen student voice, advocacy, involvement, and environmental stewardship at ILC;